...with a small readership and little list.

 Are you surprised?

 The main takeaway here is that you can make money blogging no matter your blog’s traffic or size, if you know what your readers want.
 The blog I’m referring to in this post gets maybe 200 views/day.
-If you have any questions for me you can always shoot me a message, I’m happy to answer.

 How do you make money blogging?
 How do you plan to monetize your own blog?
 Let me know in the Comments!